loopwerk/loopwerk.io/content/articles/2025-12-26-home-assistant-review.md

 ---
 tags: review
-summary: Almost a year ago I bought a Home Assistant Green.
-Here’s my real-world, long-term review.
+summary: Nearly a year ago I replaced a pile of smart-home apps, hubs, and subscriptions with Home Assistant Green.
+This is a long-term review of what changed, what didn’t, and whether the promise of one local system actually holds up.
 ---

 # Home Assistant review after one year of use